-Perhaps the most significant controversy surrounding sex toys today - other than the question of their legality in some states - is about the use of phthalates in the production of "jelly rubber" toys.
+Perhaps the most significant controversy surrounding sex toys today is about the use of phthalates in the production of “jelly rubber” toys.
 Phthalates are plasticizing agents used to soften PVC, and they are commonly used in the manufacture of many common products, including adhesives, shower curtains, and caulks.
-They have been an object of controversy in the sex toy industry due to the U.S. and European Union banning their use in children’s toys and a study by Greenpeace that found they are commonly present in high concentrations in many sex toys.
-Adult toy manufacturers have argued that while some phthalates have been shown to be harmful to rats, there has not been a single study that has shown phthalates in sex toys to be dangerous to humans (a study did suggest that boy infants born to women who had very high levels of phthalate exposure during pregnancy were more likely to have a shortened anogenital distance, which may reflect endocrine disruption).
-They also may point out that since American products are rife with phthalates, and since most Americans show some level of exposure to phthalates--primarily through diet--sex toys are unlikely to do any harm.
+U.S. and European Union banned their use in children’s toys and a study by Greenpeace that found they are commonly present in high concentrations in many sex toys.
+Adult toy manufacturers have argued that while some phthalates have been shown to be harmful to rats, there has not been a single study that has shown phthalates in sex toys to be dangerous to humans.
+A study did suggest that boy infants born to women who had very high levels of phthalate exposure during pregnancy were more likely to have a shortened anogenital distance, which may reflect endocrine disruption.
+They also may point out that since American products are rife with phthalates, and since most Americans show some level of exposure to phthalates–primarily through diet–sex toys are unlikely to do any harm.

 Also, if you prefer a toy in our catalog that is not phthalate-free (some great toy designs are still only available in rubbers that include some phthalates), remember that covering your toy with a condom during use will provide a barrier that will protect you from harmful chemicals.
 This will add somewhat to the overall cost of your toy, but it will ensure your greatest, safest enjoyment, and it will also simplify cleaning and extend the life of many toys.